EntySec/HatSploit-Docs/docs/getting-started/using-hsfgen.md

 00000070  64                                               |d               |
 ```

-If you'd like to save it to the file call it with `-o`.
+To save the generated payload to a file, you can include the `-o` option in the command.

-If you wish to pack it into `ELF` so it could be executed in the future, call `--pack` or `-f elf`.
+Additionally, if you want to package the payload into an `ELF` executable format for later execution, you can use the `--pack` option or specify `-f elf` to select the `ELF` format explicitly.